What's The Difference Between SSI And SSDI?

 Find Out If You Qualify for Both SSI And SSDI

 We encourage you to discover if you are eligible for both SSDI and SSI in order to maximize the benefits that you are receiving.
 If you think you may qualify, it does not hurt to apply.
-For more information and guidance through the process, call our Pennsylvania attorneys at Rubin & Badame, Attorneys at Law, P.C.
+For more information and guidance through the process, call Rubin & Badame, Attorneys at Law, P.C.
 We are eager to put our years of experience to work for you.

 Personalized Attention & Care